See Crunch Automation basics for more information.

 The CREATE COMBINED RESPONSE command allows you to create a new categorical variable with the combined selected values of the input categoricals.

-This is not the same as CREATE COMBINE CATEGORIES, which collapses categories into ‘buckets’.
+This is not the same as the CREATE CATEGORICAL RECODE command, which collapses categories into ‘buckets’.
 Instead, CREATE COMBINED RESPONSE looks at the union of responses across input variables (in DP jargon, this might be thought of as ‘creating a net across variables’).
 You could express the same thing using the CREATE CATEGORICAL CASE command, though the CREATE COMBINED RESPONSE command simply is a more descriptive way to express the outcome.

 - All input variables must be either categorical or subvariables of arrays, but array variables aren't allowed as an input.